zecozx4/python-cyber-example/README.md

 # python-cyber-example
-first time using git and github
+First time using git and github
+This is an example project to demonstrate the use of git on Ubuntu